Zacks Investment Research Lowers Bankinter (OTCMKTS:BKNIY) to Hold

-Zacks Investment Research cut shares of Bankinter (OTCMKTS:BKNIY) from a buy rating to a hold rating in a research note issued to investors on Monday, Zacks.com reports.
+Zacks Investment Research lowered shares of Bankinter (OTCMKTS:BKNIY) from a buy rating to a hold rating in a report released on Monday morning, Zacks.com reports.

 According to Zacks, “Bankinter is in the financial services industry.
 They are a banking entity subject to the supervision of the Bank of Spain and the Spanish National Securities Market Commission.
 Their products range from: Current Accounts, Term Deposits, Investment Funds, Pension Plans, Model Portfolios,Insurance Credit and Debit Cards, Assets (Mortgage and pledged loans) and Deposits of Securities. “

-Several other research analysts have also recently commented on the stock.
-Citigroup started coverage on shares of Bankinter in a research report on Friday, May 28th.
-They issued a neutral rating for the company.
-Deutsche Bank Aktiengesellschaft reaffirmed a hold rating on shares of Bankinter in a research note on Friday, May 28th.
-Jefferies Financial Group lowered shares of Bankinter from a hold rating to an underperform rating in a research note on Monday, June 7th.
-Morgan Stanley reaffirmed an underweight rating on shares of Bankinter in a research note on Thursday, May 6th.
-Finally, began coverage on shares of Bankinter in a research note on Friday, May 28th.
-They issued a neutral rating for the company.
-Four equities research analysts have rated the stock with a sell rating, four have given a hold rating and two have issued a buy rating to the stock.
+Several other research analysts have also issued reports on the company.
+Jefferies Financial Group lowered Bankinter from a hold rating to an underperform rating in a research note on Monday, June 7th.
+Morgan Stanley reiterated an underweight rating on shares of Bankinter in a research note on Thursday, May 6th. initiated coverage on Bankinter in a report on Friday, May 28th.
+They set a neutral rating on the stock.
+Deutsche Bank Aktiengesellschaft restated a hold rating on shares of Bankinter in a report on Friday, May 28th.
+Finally, Citigroup initiated coverage on Bankinter in a report on Friday, May 28th.
+They set a neutral rating on the stock.
+Four investment analysts have rated the stock with a sell rating, five have issued a hold rating and one has given a buy rating to the company.
 The company currently has a consensus rating of Hold and a consensus target price of $5.50.

-The firm also recently announced a dividend, which was paid on Monday, May 24th.
-Investors of record on Wednesday, May 26th were paid a dividend of $0.166 per share.
+The company also recently declared a dividend, which was paid on Monday, May 24th.
+Investors of record on Wednesday, May 26th were issued a $0.166 dividend.
 This represents a yield of 2.13%.
-The ex-dividend date was Tuesday, May 25th.
+The ex-dividend date of this dividend was Tuesday, May 25th.

 Get a free copy of the Zacks research report on Bankinter (BKNIY)